POV entering photo studio through cracked door

 Pixelz SSL report card

-Please note that while software and services listed are current at the time of writing, we update from time to time in order to provide the best possible service.
+Please note that while the software and services listed are current at the time of writing, we update from time to time in order to provide the best possible service.
 That means, for example, that a firewall service named now may not be the one we’re using in six months.

 End-to-End Encryption (AES-256 in the cloud)